MarcusH25/Assignment-10/README.md

 Decide how you would like to test the Perspective model for bias.
 Document your methods, all queries that you make to the API, and all scores received.

 Test Method:
 I tested for bias in the Perspective API model to findout weather or not changing the writing styles and words would effect the toxicity scores.
-I used the perspective API and called the get toxcity score function to get the greatest and lowest toxicity ratings, then changed the writing styles and words in the phrases to see how it would impacted the scores.Next I examined the findings to see if there were any trends or biases in the toxicity levels.
+I used the perspective API and called the get toxcity score function to get the greatest and lowest toxicity ratings, then changed the writing styles and words in the phrases to see how it would impacted the scores.
+Next I examined the findings to see if there were any trends or biases in the toxicity levels.

 Write a few paragraphs, either in the README or in the notebook, reflecting on what you have learned, what you found, what (if anything) surprised you about your findings, and/or what theories you have about why any biases might exist, if you find they exist.
 You can also include any questions this assignment raised for you about bias or machine learning.
 Questions you may wish to answer include: